sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 25-06-2018

+- https://github.com/facebookresearch/DensePose mapping all human pixels of 2D RGB images to a 3D surface-based model of the body

 # 24-06-2018

 - https://making.pusher.com/how-pusher-channels-has-delivered-10000000000000-messages/index.html LB, sharding, fan-out with Redis to deliver tons of messages per sec